ekahlenberger/habforge/README.md

 WantedBy=multi-user.target
 ```

-Replace your_user with your Linux user, /path/to/habforge with the path to the habforge folder, and /path/to/habforge/habforge with the path to your compiled Rust binary.
+Replace your_user with your Linux user, /path/to/habforge with the path to the compiled habforge binary.
+You should copy the habforge binary to /usr/local/bin/ or any other appropriate folder beforehand and run the local service from there.

-### Command Line for Systemd Service Setup

 To set up the systemd service, run the following commands: